We are open today until 4:00 pm. Call 020 7590 0610

 Silversea expedition cruise to Antarctica

 Unless you're embarking on a true expedition to the South Pole, most travel to Antarctica comes in the form of an experiential cruise.
 Antarctica is not an inhabited continent – the only people who "live" there are scientists rotating between small research outposts in the frozen wilderness, and there are no commercial hotels.
-Luxury cruise lines such as Silversea, Scenic, Swan Hellenic and Quark Expeditions offer holidays originating in Chile or Argentina, sailing (or flying) the Drake Passage and then exploring the more accessible waters of the Antarctic Peninsula, the exact route usually guided by the weather.
+Luxury cruise lines such as Silversea, Scenic, Swan Hellenic and Quark offer expeditions originating in Chile or Argentina, sailing (or flying) the Drake Passage and then exploring the more accessible waters of the Antarctic Peninsula, the exact route usually guided by the weather.

 Explore our Antarctic cruises